rse/unix-under-windows/README.md

    Notice:

    > Don't panic: We have to `exec` the command here to release the current user's processes
    > and this way let `usermod` proceeed.
-This will immediately close the Unix terminal.
+This will immediately close the Unix terminal, of course.

 ## Configure Unix Shell Environment